 An while each jurisdiction tailors its Earth Day activities around the problems in that region, those who participate, says Rogers, see themselves as part of a "global environmental commons."

 "Pollution from China hits L.A. in 48 to 50 hours, depending on the trade winds," she said.
 "People get that what you do in Brazil impacts our oxygen — mine or my kids' — and they're also connecting environmentalism to products.
 That's the big, significant change for the 21st century: that we get what's going on worldwide."

 Over 40-plus years, Earth Day has come to be associated with all kinds of things its originators never dreamed of.
 And while it has always included a variety of activities from litter pick-ups and school composting programs to large urban rallies, in recent years it has increasingly also been used as an excuse to sell products or "green wash" corporations and governments that otherwise do little for the environment.
 (China, which despite its recent embrace of renewable energy and green technologies has an abysmal environmental record, issues an annual Earth Day stamp, for example).

 "Gaylord and Denis a long time ago decided not to trademark or copyright [Earth Day]," said Rogers.
 "What it means is you get a wide variety of activities under the auspices of Earth Day.
 We've seen some pretty bad ones over the years.
 A mattress company will have an Earth Day sale — it's so random.
 You're, like, that's so ridiculous, but people then recognize Earth Day, and that's OK."

-Hayes, 67, will be taking part in Earth Day activities on the National Mall in Washington this April 22, and he says this year's call to "mobilize" the populace is well placed.
+Hayes, 70, will be taking part in the Earth Day activities in Washington this year.

 "The 2000s, somewhat to my surprise, have become extremely divisive on environmental issues," Hayes said.